ZaraLabTeam/super-broadcaster/README.md

 ## Info

-Broadcast live (well almost) to your channel in youtoube
+Broadcast live (well almost ~30sec) to your channel in youtoube

 ## But how is this possible?